burtr/reu-cfs/reu-cfs-2023/python-the-language/README.md

 is generally just found in the reference manuals.
 But that leaves the work-a-day programmer without a correct model of the language's framework.
 1. [Assertion programming](https://github.com/burtr/reu-cfs/blob/master/reu-cfs-2023/python-the-language/4_assertion_programming.ipynb).
 One might think this fourth chapter should not be here, as it is about things totally different.
-However, this learning trail's goal is success at the entire programming bundle: the language, its innate switfness in implemenation (the datay types chapter), its semantic nuances and grace (the executtion model), and that ones programs actually work.
+However, this learning trail's goal is success at the entire programming bundle: the language, its innate switfness in implemenation\, its semantic nuances and grace, and that one writes programs that are correct.
 Hence loop invariants.

 Previous editions of this learning trail,